ShihHsin0723/Tetris/README.md

-# Tetris
-CSC258 Final Course Project
+# CSC258 Final Course Project - Tetris

 A Tetris game developed by completely using assembly code with the following features:
 - Sound effects for rotating, shifting, and dropping tetrominoes